About

 Santa Clara, California, United States (On-site)

-Senior System Software Engineer - Video
+Senior Full-stack Software Engineer – Verification Data and Visualization Platform

 NVIDIA